 Bernese Rescue & Rehoming

-Welcome to the Club’s Rescue and Rehoming page where we give some information about the club’s Rescue activities to help Bernese in need of new homes.
+Welcome to the Club’s Rescue and Rehoming page where we give some information about the club’s Rescue activities to help Bernese in need of new homes and how to contact us.

 Parade of Rescued dogs with their new owners at the Spring Garden Party in 2023 (Fiona Hallam on the right)

-If you are thinking of taking for a Rescue dog or feeling you might need to give up your own Bernese, and there are many very valid reasons for having to do so, people’s health and circumstances can change through absolutely no fault of their own, then please read the information on this page and then use the contact details below to get in touch.
+If you are thinking of taking a Rescue dog or can offer help in other ways or you are feeling you might need to give up your own Bernese, then please read the information on this page and then use the contact details below to get in touch to discuss more details or how to take the next step.

-For us the overriding, dominating and only important factor is the dog’s health and welfare needs and the reasons for these needs are of little consequence but, as they might affect the dog’s reactions in a new home, we ask people to be honest with us about the dog, and the situation he or she is coming from, in order to best assess its future needs.
+For us the overriding, dominating and only important factor is the dog’s health and welfare needs and the reasons for these needs are of much less consequence to us but, as they might affect the dog’s reactions in a new home, we ask people to be really honest with us about the dog and the situation he or she is coming from.
+This is purely to best assess the dog’s future needs and increase the chances of a successful rehome.

 .